Enrique1987/databricks/01_02_Data_Engineer_Professional/Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 &nbsp;&nbsp;&nbsp;&nbsp;D.is incorrect.
 It attempts to use the agg operation while misusing the summary function.
 To calculate different statistics (count, min, max, sum) for "sales_amount," it combines the summary function with the sum aggregation.
 The fact that this option does not use the summary function correctly leads to an incorrect DataFrame.
 The resultant DataFrame's selected columns do not give the desired summary of total sales by product category.

-**Question 36: Databricks Tooling A senior data engineer uses Databricks Repos to manage the codebase and communicate with other team members while working on a challenging project.
+**Question 36: A senior data engineer uses Databricks Repos to manage the codebase and communicate with other team members while working on a challenging project.
 The project entails setting up a scalable data pipeline that can handle complex data transformations and analysis.
 He wants to make use of the Databricks Repos version control features to guarantee code quality and effectiveness.
 Which of the following options best describes the ideal process for effectively managing code versions in Databricks Repos?**

 Options: